TrevorMare/STAIExtensions/src/STAIExtensions/STAIExtensions.Host.Grpc/Readme.md

 ﻿## STAIExtensions Host Grpc

 This library contains the .NET Protobuf Grpc Service.
-It currently only supports hosting via an AspNet Core application and can be extended in future.
-If required, the service can be instantiated manually if the host is a service or console application.
+It can be hosted in both console applications and in ASPNet Web projects.
+For example usage, check the Examples folder.

 ## Nuget